 Planning

 Planning with paper, flipchart, and e-mails have become ineffective.
-Since your team is likely to be distributed across all countries and time zones, a suitable task and planning database is a must.
+A suitable task and planning database is necessary since your team is likely to be distributed across all countries and time zones.
 In theory, task planning is possible with a spreadsheet, of course.
 In the real world of virtual teams, the teams must feel comfortable and motivated by a tool, not hindered by it.
 Thus, relying on a spreadsheet is usually a bad idea.

 Many software-driven organizations use JIRA as a planning tool.
 The popularity of JIRA has grown over the years.
 The acceptance of it is very high, and the management increasingly adopts it.
 It does have weaknesses, however.
-For example, if your organization needs to comply with functional safety requirements, an ISO 26262 tool qualification will have to be established, which can be expensive, especially in ASIL D – rated projects.
+For example, if your organization needs to comply with functional safety requirements, an ISO 26262 tool qualification must be established, which can be expensive, especially in ASIL D-rated projects.
 As of this writing, JIRA is not out-of-the-box formally qualified.

-Regardless of your status quo in terms of which planning tool you prefer, be prepared to be forced to justify your choices without using JIRA — especially with new hires.
+Regardless of your status quo regarding which planning tool you prefer, be prepared to be forced to justify your choices without using JIRA — especially with new hires.
 Always give a polite and sensible response to such queries.
 Experts are often quite emotional about their tools.
 You don’t want to start “tool wars.”
-Ignoring the aspects will likely make it worse, so be pro-active about this issue.
+Ignoring the aspects will likely worsen it, so be proactive about this issue.
 My general advice is to go with the flow.
 Learn to like it — it is not a bad tool.

 The team members should be required to schedule, estimate, and update the task status in the tracking tool.
 Team leads need to have a real-time status at any given time.
 Organize team status queries in a standardized way.
 You might include it in your written project plan.